 - salt as needed

 veggies for curd rice

-- 2 tbsp cucumber or bottle gourd, grated
+- 2 tablespoon cucumber or bottle gourd, grated

 Ingredients for tempering curd rice

-- ¾ to 1 tsp urad dal or minapa pappu (optional)
+- ¾ to 1 teaspoon urad dal or minapa pappu (optional)

 - 1 sprig curry leaves